 Donburi (or don) is the ultimate Japanese comfort dish.
 A big, hot, steaming bowl of rice topped with pretty much anything you like!
 The beauty of donburi is that it’s simple, versatile, and delicious.

-Here are 11 of the best Japanese donburi rice bowl recipes that will make you say “Umai!”
+Here are 16 of the best Japanese donburi rice bowl recipes to make you say “Umai!”
 (YUM!)

-Made with succulent chicken thigh, soft onions and fluffy steamed egg served over Japanese rice, oyakodon is a comforting dish that you can easily make at home.
-A very quick and humble recipe, good for a quick lunch or a hearty dinner!
+Made with succulent chicken thigh, soft onions, and fluffy steamed egg served over Japanese rice, oyakodon is a comforting dish that you can easily make at home.
+This a very quick and humble recipe, good for a quick lunch or a hearty dinner!

-The history of gyudon goes all the way back to Meiji era but in modern days, Gyudon is widely considered as “fast food” in Japan.
-It’s commonly served in popular diners in Japan such as:
+The history of gyudon goes all the way back to Meiji era but nowadays, Gyudon is widely considered as “fast food” in Japan.
+It’s commonly served in popular diners in Japan.

 If you’re feeling like treating yourself or eating something decadent, Katsudon is THE DONBURI for you.

 It’s somewhat similar to Oyakodon but you swap out the chicken, and replace it with a deep-fried pork cutlet instead!
 The rice is warm and fluffy, the egg is sweet, the onions are soft and the katsu is still crispy!
 It’s the ultimate texture combination and pretty much perfection in a bowl!

 Now, here comes my personal favorite.
 My mouth is watering just thinking about it!
 Crispy karaage (Japanese fried chicken) + Rice bowl… What more can I ask for?

 It’s not a traditional dish like the above 4, but certainly, something you shouldn’t miss!
 This is something I personally could eat every single day.